Breadcrumb navigation types, best practices, and SEO benefits

 Website URL displayed as breadcrumbs in SERP

-To ensure that Google displays your breadcrumbs in the snippet instead of the modified URL, use the breadcrumb schema markup.
+Use schema markup to ensure Google displays your breadcrumbs in the snippet instead of the modified URL.
 Google will independently decide which of your website categories to include in the trail based on their relevance to the search query.

-To review the SERP snippets for your pages, you have a couple of options.
-One approach is to manually Google all of the pages you are interested in one by one.
-You can also use SE Ranking, which allows you to check everything in a single tab.
-After you create a project, you can assess the snippets for each keyword you are tracking within the Analytics and Traffic section.
+You have a few options when reviewing your pages’ SERP snippets.
+One approach is to do a manual Google search (one by one) of all the pages you selected.
+You can also use SE Ranking to check everything in a single tab.
+After creating a project, you can assess each tracked keyword’s snippets in the Analytics and Traffic section.

 Snippets Tracking tab

-The tool stores data for 30 days, so you can pick any date or time period within this range and see what your SERP snippets looked like at any given time.
+The tool stores data over 30 days, so you can pick any date or period of time within this range and see what your SERP snippets looked like at any given time.

-To ensure that the structured data markup is valid, you’ll need to follow Google’s guidelines.
+Ensure that the structured data markup is valid by following Google’s guidelines.
 To improve the user experience, Google recommends providing breadcrumbs that represent a common user path to a webpage instead of merely copying the URL structure.
 Some components of the URL path may not be helpful for users to understand the page’s position on your website.

-To learn more about how to optimize breadcrumbs, make sure to review Google’s documentation on this topic.
+To learn more about how to optimize breadcrumbs, review Google’s documentation on this topic.

 From there, you’ll want to verify the structured data markup using Google’s Schema Markup Validator.
-This tool allows you to test and confirm the accuracy of your markup code, ensuring that it complies with best practices and does not contain any errors that could affect the appearance of your website in search results.
+Use this tool to test and confirm the accuracy of your markup code, ensuring that it complies with best practices and contains no errors with the potential to affect your website’s appearance in search results.

-In short, breadcrumbs help you send better behavioral signals to Google and properly distribute link juice across your website.
-Both are positive ranking signals, which means implementing breadcrumbs can contribute to higher search engine rankings.
-Now, let’s explore some tips on how to add breadcrumbs to your website using popular content management systems (CMS).
+In short, breadcrumbs send better behavioral signals to Google and properly distribute link juice across your website.
+Both are positive ranking signals, which means including breadcrumbs can help you get higher search engine rankings.

 Breadcrumbs best practices

-Adding breadcrumb navigation to your website may require careful consideration to ensure its effectiveness.
-Here are some tips to keep in mind:
+Adding breadcrumb navigation to your website requires careful consideration.
+Here are some tips for effective breadcrumb usage:

-One way to keep the breadcrumb trail small and unobtrusive is to use a simple design that blends in with the rest of the website’s design.
-This can be achieved by using a subtle color scheme or by placing the breadcrumb trail in a location that is not too prominent.
+One way to keep the breadcrumb trail small is to use a simple design that blends with the rest of the website.
+Implement a subtle color scheme or place the breadcrumb trail in a less prominent location.

 To achieve this, website designers can test breadcrumb trails with real users.
-This involves conducting usability testing or collecting feedback from users through surveys, user reviews or feedback forms.
+This involves conducting usability testing or collecting user feedback through surveys, user reviews, or feedback forms.

-3. Consistency is also crucial.
-Ensuring that the page titles in breadcrumbs match those of the website’s pages helps users easily understand their location and navigate through the website.
+Ensuring that the page titles in breadcrumbs match those of the website’s pages makes it easier for users to key in on their location and navigate the website.

-Use a consistent format, such as arrows or slashes, to separate the links in the breadcrumbs trail.
-Also, ensure that the font, color, and style of the navigation align with the website’s overall design.
+Use a consistent format, such as arrows or slashes, to separate the links in the breadcrumb trail.
+Also, ensure that the navigation’s font, color, and style align with the website’s overall design.

-4. Include the full navigational path: This can help users retrace their steps if they get lost while browsing.
-While some websites might hide home or top-level pages, it’s essential to provide as much information as possible in breadcrumb navigation to help users understand their current position on the website.
+This helps users retrace their steps if they get lost while browsing.
+Some websites may hide home or top-level pages, but you should always provide as much information as possible in your breadcrumb navigation.
+This helps users understand their current position on the website.

 How to properly add breadcrumbs to your website

-Here are a few things to consider before adding breadcrumbs:
+Here are some more factors to consider before adding breadcrumbs:

 • Place breadcrumbs at the top of the page directly below the main navigation.
 This is a common and expected location for users.
 Still, some websites, like Apple, place breadcrumbs at the bottom of the page.